 The bed elevation and channel roughness have similar local effects: overestimating the channel roughness raises the water level but can be compensated by slightly decreasing the bed elevation locally.
-Previous studies have shown that the two parameters impact the water surface differently over different characteristic spatial scales (Durand et al., 2014; Wood et al., 2016).
-When calibrating a single, global roughness parameter, the bed elevation will tend to have a local impact, whereas adjustments of the friction parameter will have a more diffuse effect and impact a longer portion of the reach.
+Previous studies have shown a local impact, whereas adjustments of the friction parameter will have a more diffuse effect and impact a longer portion of the reach.
 Thus, the two parameters can be retrieved simultaneously.
 In this study, both parameters are calibrated locally, and both have a local impact.
 This can be seen at cross-section 0, where the best performing parameter samples (objective function less than 0.2) form a straight line towards the synthetic truth.
-Thus, although parameters can be retrieved successfully at some cross-sections, there is still model ambiguity (e.g., at cross-section 4).
-The ambiguity can be partially resolved by increasing the observation density.
+Thus, although parameters can be retrieved successfully at some cross-sections, there is still model ambiguity (e.g., at cross-section